Larissa’s story: living well with chronic lymphocytic leukaemia (CLL)

 Larissa has been feeling much better, walking, running and sightseeing with her daughter in Latvia!
 She is grateful for every sunrise and getting the opportunity to watch her children grow.

-The Leukaemia Foundation is there to support people, like Wayne, with blood cancer and help them navigate that journey.
+The Leukaemia Foundation is there to support people, like Larissa, with blood cancer and help them navigate that journey.

 Remember, discussing treatment options for CLL with your haematologist is important to ensure you are on a treatment plan that works best for you.
 If you’re starting a new treatment plan it’s important to find a way that works for you to build a habit and stay compliant with treatment protocols – a diary, checklist, time of day – all help to keep you on track.